ubicomplab/rPPG-Toolbox/README.md

 * STEP 3:[Optional] Override optional functions.
 In principle, all functions in BaseLoader can be override, but we **do not** recommend you to override *\_\_len\_\_, \_\_get\_item\_\_,save,load*.
 * STEP 4:Set or add configuration parameters.
 To set paramteters, create new yaml files in configs/ .
 Adding parameters requires modifying config.py, adding new parameters' definition and initial values.

-# :robot: Adding a New (Neural) Algorithms
+# :robot: Adding a New Neural Algorithms

-* NOTE: These steps are only for neural algorithms.
-For adding additional unsupervised methods, implement them in a file in `unsupervised_methods` e.g. NewUnsupervisedMethod.py.

 * STEP 1: Define a model in a new python file in `neural_methods/model`, e.g. NewModel.py.